rpgd60/simplenote2joplin/README.md

 * simplenote2enex.py  is a Python (3.7) script to convert Notes from [Simple Note](www.simplenote.com), a popular multiplatform Note taking app, to [ENEX](https://evernote.com/blog/how-evernotes-xml-export-format-works/)  XML-based format.
   * Simple Note exports notes to a proprietary JSON format.
-  * ENEX ([EverNote Export](https://evernote.com/blog/how-evernotes-xml-export-format-works/)) is an XML-based format that appears to be some kind of a *lingua franca* in the Note application world.
-Many apps such as  Joplin, StandardNotes, EverNote --even Simple Note itself-- can import notes in ENEX format.
+  * ENEX ([Evernote Export](https://evernote.com/blog/how-evernotes-xml-export-format-works/)) is an XML-based format that appears to be some kind of a *lingua franca* in the Note application world.
+Many apps such as  Joplin, StandardNotes, Evernote --even Simple Note itself-- can import notes in ENEX format.
 * See the "Background Information" section  below for additional details.
 * simplenote2enex requires Python 3.6+,  mainly because of extensive use of f-Strings.